 Through our continued NIH funding, we are now collaborating with a larger, national study of families called ECHO PATHWAYS.
 ECHO stands for the Environmental Influences on Child Outcomes Study.
 ECHO will examine the relationship between environmental exposures during pre-conception and prenatal life in relation to four main outcomes: perinatal outcomes, neurodevelopment, airway health, and obesity.
 We are collaborating with two centers within the ECHO project: PATHWAYS, based at the University of Washington, Seattle, and NYU-ECHO, based at NYU School of Medicine in New York City.
 This ground-breaking study may help us better understand why children develop conditions such as asthma, obesity, and learning disabilities.
 Under the umbrella of ECHO PATHWAYS, we are part of a large consortium of similar studies, with over 3,000 families living across the United States.

-Our upcoming visits include a remote age 7 questionnaire-only “visit”, and in-person visits at age -8, -9, and -10.
-Some new additions in these visits include Spirometry (a lung-function test), blood samples, hair samples, and questionnaires for the child to fill out.
+Our upcoming visits include in-person visits at age 12 and 14.
+Some new additions in these visits include Spirometry (a lung-function test), blood samples, and questionnaires for the child to fill out.
 If your contact information or address has changed, please contact our study coordinator at [email protected].

 We look forward to continuing this innovative work with all our TIDES families and want to thank them for their valuable support.